Cyborg-Network/cyborg-parachain/INSTRUCTIONS.md

 - **Master Node Setup for Local VM**

-    - Clone the repository and Install Node.js Dependencies
+    - Clone the repository, Install Node.js Dependencies and PM2
     ```bash
         # Clone the repository